Present Value of Annuity Calculator

 Perpetuity is infinite series of equal payments that continue forever.
 Annuity is finite series of payments for specific time period.
 PV of perpetuity equals payment divided by interest rate.
 Examples include preferred stock dividends or endowed scholarships.
 Most real-world scenarios are annuities with end dates.

-How does inflation affect annuity value?
+In practical terms, how does inflation affect annuity value work?

 Inflation erodes purchasing power of fixed annuity payments over time.
 Real rate of return equals nominal rate minus inflation.
 Consider inflation-adjusted annuities that increase payments annually for protection.
 Lump sums allow for inflation-hedging investments.
 Compare present values using real rates not nominal rates.
 Long-term annuities lose more to inflation.